 More articles you may interest:

-Remove a stuck ring is extreme painful, learn 5 easy ways to take a ring off that is stuck.
+Remove a stuck ring is extremely painful, learn 5 easy ways to take a ring off that is stuck.